Journal of Environmental & Engineering Geophysics (JEEG)

 Thank you to our Advertisers:

-We extend our sincere appreciation to the authors and reviewers for their valuable contributions to this issue.
-It is my hope that the insights presented in these papers will stimulate further research and innovation in the field of environmental and engineering geophysics.
+We want to thank the authors and reviewers for their significant contributions to this issue.
+The insights presented in these papers will inspire further research and innovation in environmental and engineering geophysics.

 Author Biographies